DR AMISHA MARAJ

 After being awarded a Fellowship for further training in surgical gastroenterology (colorectal) through WITS Donald Gordon Medical Centre, where she did a further two years of surgical training in gastroenterology (colorectal), Dr Maraj was the recipient of the Association of Coloproctology of Great Britain and Ireland (ACPGBI) 2019 Traveling Fellowship.
 She attended the ACPGBI 2019 Colorectal Congress at the Dublin Convention Centre 1 -3 July 2019.
 During this Fellowship, she joined Professor Ronan O'Connell at St Vincent's University Hospital Colorectal Unit and Professor Charles Maxwell-Armstrong at Nottingham University Hospital in the United Kingdom, where she gained not only international training but also valuable skills and knowledge.
 She also attended an Endoanal Ultrasound Course by The Pelvic Floor Society; Association of Coloproctology Great Britain and Ireland in Dublin.

-Currently, Dr Maraj is practising as a specialist general surgeon at Life Brenthurst Hospital in Parktown and at Cure Day Hospital in Fourways.
+Currently, Dr Maraj is practising as a specialist general surgeon at Life Brenthurst Hospital and Netcare Parklane Hospital in Parktown, Cure Day Hospital in Fourways and Birchmed Surgical Centre in Kempton Park.
 As a Specialist Surgeon, Dr Maraj's expertise lies in proctology, including haemorrhoids, perianal fistulae and complicated perineal sepsis, colonoscopy and gastroscopy, anal fissures, pilonidal sinus and colorectal pathologies such as constipation, incontinence and obstructive defecation syndrome.
 She also has a special interest in women's health and complications after childbirth, including haemorrhoids, perianal and obstetric anal sphincter injury repairs and both benign and malignant breast conditions.